tigerfarm/owlvc/README.md

 ### Step-by-step guide to set up and generate voice access tokens

-Create the values and infrastructure components to generate access tokens used to make outgoing calls.
+Following are the steps to create the values and infrastructure components to generate access tokens which are used to make outgoing calls.

 In the following, example data is used, not live data.